Fenugreek For Libido

 Libido itself is one of many areas that consist of normal sexual function and intercourse.

-Having a low libido can contribute to a lessened desire for sex and ability to have sexual intercourse.
+Having a low libido can contribute to a lessened desire for sex and the ability to have sexual intercourse.

 WebMD suggests that this sexual desire and want to have intercourse is very different between men and women.

 They say that men have a higher sex drive and it is more straightforward.